wende/autocomplete-elixir/README.md

     apm install autocomplete-elixir

+CAUTION: MAKE SURE TO HAVE `autocomplete-plus` PACKAGE INSTALLED

 ### Common Errors
 - 'Failed to spawn command elixir.
 Make sure elixir is installed and in your PATH'